felixlaplante/spectral-bridges-pypi/README.md

 # Find the optimal number of nodes for a given value of clusters
 # Modifies the instance attributes, returns a dict
+# If n_nodes_range is None, then the model selects using self.n_nodes if not None
 mean_ngaps = model.fit_select(X, n_nodes_range)

 print("Optimal number of nodes:", model.n_nodes)